 Mount Vernon-area residents who may need hospice care or home health care services are welcome to discuss tubes with the staff.

-In some cases, a client may already have a feeding tube in place before they receive hospice care.
+In some cases, a patient may already have a feeding tube in place before they receive hospice care.
 Or they may need one later if their health condition changes.

-Discussions may be required with the client’s health care providers, any caregivers or family members any legal representatives and the patient themselves.
+Discussions may be required with the patient’s health care providers, any caregivers or family members any legal representatives and the patient themselves.

 Overall, representatives from Above and Beyond Home Health Care will be able to discuss feeding tube options with their family members.